World News

 One of the most common oven mistakes is not allowing your oven enough time to heat up.
 Many ovens have a countdown timer or light that indicates when the range is up to temperature.
 Make sure you watch for this sign, then put your treats in right away!

-If you don’t preheat your oven, your baked goods will likely come out undercooked.
+If you don’t preheat your oven, your baked goods will likely be undercooked.
 You will have to cook it longer to get to the desired temperature.
 Moreover, you might not get the right consistency.
-Because you forgot to preheat the oven, the outside of your baked goods will come out well done while the inside is still doughy or liquid.
+Because you forgot to preheat the oven, the outside of your baked goods will come out well while the inside is still doughy or liquid.

 Oven Not Heating Evenly

 Even ovens can sometimes lead to unappetizing results.
-Instead of baking all your cookies evenly, some may come out burnt while others are undercooked or pale in appearance.
+Instead of baking all your cookies evenly, some may come out burnt while others are undercooked or appear pale.

 One easy fix is to rotate the trays partway through cooking time.
 This ensures even cooking and avoids bakers getting burned by an oven with hot spots where one tray receives more heat.

-However, it’s still better to ask a professional to check the oven and figure out why it’s heating up unevenly.
-This way, in case of a problem, they can repair the stove to make sure that your appliance is working as it should and prevent further baking disasters down the line.
+However, it’s still better to ask a professional to check the oven and determine why it’s heating up unevenly.
+This way, in case of a problem, they can repair the stove to ensure your appliance works as it should and prevent further baking disasters.

 Don’t Preheat to Non-Standard Temperatures.

 Some recipes specify that certain ingredients should not be added until after preheating.
 This often applies to egg-based recipes like flan and quiche.
-These dishes need a minimum temperature to cook correctly, so make sure you check your recipe carefully.
+These dishes need a minimum temperature to cook correctly, so check your recipe carefully.

 Oven Thermostat Problem

 If your oven bakes unevenly, another tip is to keep an oven thermometer in there, so you’ll know if it needs adjusting.
-If your oven bakes consistently, but your baked goods are coming out underdone or overcooked, you’ll have to lower or raise the temperature accordingly.
+If your oven bakes consistently, but your baked goods come out undone or overcooked, you’ll have to you must the temperature accordingly.

 Your oven may have a faulty thermostat.
-Instead of an adjustable temperature dial, there may be numbers indicating specific temperatures.
-If that’s the case, test your oven using an oven thermometer.
-If the temperature is higher than specified in recipes, adjust accordingly.
+Instead of an adjustable temperature dial, numbers may indicate specific temperatures.
+If that’s the case, test your range using an oven thermometer.
+If the temperature is higher than specified in the recipes, adjust accordingly.

 You can do this on your own.
 There are typically instructions on properly calibrating the oven in the user manual or online.